 The blue cod fishery is mostly inshore.
 Larger northern-based and overseas fishing vessels catch tuna, hoki, dory, squid, monkfish and hake in large numbers, particularly off the coast of Fiordland.

-The output of the renowned ‘Bluff oyster’ fishery in Foveaux Strait used to be sold entirely within New Zealand (an export ban was in place until October 1998).
+The output of the renowned ‘Bluff oyster’ fishery in Foveaux Strait used to be sold entirely within New Zealand (exports were banned until October 1998).

-In the last decade the species has been put on the quota management system.
-It has also recovered from the Bonamia infection (a parasitic disease) which blighted the fishery from 1986 to the mid-1990s.
+In the 2000s the species was put on the quota management system, and recovered from the Bonamia infection (a parasitic disease) which blighted the fishery from 1986 to the mid-1990s.
 The Bluff Oyster and Southland Seaford Festival every April attracts visitors from all over the country.

-Southland has the largest rock lobster (crayfish) fishery in New Zealand, currently returning more than $30 million in annual exports, mostly to Hong Kong.
-The most productive waters are in Fiordland, but lobster processing companies, including the Māori-owned Ngāi Tahu Fisheries, also operate from Bluff, Riverton/Aparima and Stewart Island.
+Southland has the largest rock lobster (crayfish) fishery in New Zealand, currently earning more than $30 million in annual exports, mostly to Hong Kong.
+The most productive waters are in Fiordland.
+Lobster processing companies, including the Māori-owned Ngāi Tahu Fisheries, also operate from Bluff, Riverton/Aparima and Stewart Island.

 The Paua Quota Management Area for Otago and Southland accounts for 35% of the country’s pāua catch, with two-thirds coming from Stewart Island and Fiordland.
 Three companies in Riverton/Aparima export pāua-shell jewellery.
 Another shellfish, green-lipped mussel, is farmed at Stewart Island and processed in Bluff.

 When provincial government was established in New Zealand in 1853, thinly-populated Southland was part of Otago province.
-The whole Otago–Southland area had only 2,500 Europeans, mostly in and around Dunedin.
+The whole area had only 2,500 Europeans, mostly in and around Dunedin.
 In July 1861, after more immigration into the area, approximately that number of southerners secured a separate province.
-The provincial council embarked on a grand public works programme, but it became bankrupt and reunited with Otago in 1870.
+After the provincial council embarked on a grand public works programme, it went bankrupt and reunited with Otago in 1870.
 But the idea of a distinct area called Southland survived.